Qodana 2026.1 Help

 First and foremost, Qodana Cloud collects information about active contributors of your repository, as well as the project token.
 This information is then used for calculating license costs and enabling paid features.

-Besides that, Qodana forwards SARIF-formatted inspection reports to Qodana Cloud, which lets you view inspection results using the Qodana Cloud UI.
+Besides that, Qodana forwards SARIF-formatted analysis reports to Qodana Cloud, which lets you view analysis results using the Qodana Cloud UI.